A Skilled, Knowledgeable And Ethical Immigration Attorney

 You need an attorney with the highest ethical standards and a true commitment and determination to obtain the very best outcome possible for each client.

-When you come to Kelso Law for help I will give careful consideration to your unique situation and bring my expertise to bear upon the facts of your case.
+When you come to Kelso Law, PLLC, for help, I will give careful consideration to your unique situation and bring my expertise to bear upon the facts of your case.
 There are a number of avenues to take to avoid deportation, including

 - Adjustment of status